The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 Vandenberg air force base history

-The base was originally built in 1941 as the US Army's Camp Cooke.
-Initially known as VandyLand, the base was used as a training centre for five armoured and infantry divisions during the World War II.
+The base was originally built in 1941 as the US Army’s Camp Cooke.
+Often called VandyLand, the base was used as a training centre for five armoured and infantry divisions during the World War II.
 The camp was demobilised in June 1946 and reactivated in August 1950 for armoured training during the Korean War.
 It was again put into long-term storage in February 1953.

 The base was handed over to the US Air Force in 1957.
 It was considered the best place to conduct test firings of strategic missile weapon systems because the missiles can be launched into the Pacific Ocean without population overflights.